 WPF Diploma in An Introduction to Counselling and Psychotherapy.

-I hold a society of Analytical Psychotherapy Supervision Certification (U.K.C.P. recognised).
+I hold a society of Analytical Psychotherapy Supervision Certification (U.K.C.P)

 I was Chair of Council at AGIP from 2013/15 and was Editor of the AGIP newsletter from 2009-2016.

 I was on the AGIP - Psychotherapy Training Committee from March 2018 till Nov21 when I stepped down due to other commitments; I have been a training tutor for several trainees, and teach on the training on a number of subjects.
 I also work as a therapist, a supervisor as well as a tutor with students/trainees.

 I also publish articles and lecture on film and cultural studies from a psychoanalytic perspective.
-I run the AGIP Film Club, which looks at cinema from a psychodynamic perspective and recently (March 15) had an article published in Psychodynamic Practise On-Line (Routledge) on the Powell and Pressburger film 'Black Narcissus' entitled 'Loneliness and the loss of the soul'.
+I run the AGIP Film Club, which looks at cinema from a psychodynamic perspective and recently (March 15 2014) had an article published in Psychodynamic Practise On-Line (Routledge) on the Powell and Pressburger film 'Black Narcissus' entitled 'Loneliness and the loss of the soul'.
 In Nov 2016 I had a paper published in the Journal of Analytical Psychology entitled 'David Bowie- integrating the Alien'.
-I had a book review published in the UKCP magazine the Psychotherapist in 2014 entitled 'Integrative psychotherapeutic approaches to autism spectrum conditions: working with hearts of glass.
+I had a book review published in the UKCP magazine the Psychotherapist in 2014 entitled 'Integrative psychotherapeutic approaches to autism spectrum conditions: working with hearts of glass'.
 In April 2020 I had a paper published by Wiley Blackwell in volume 65 of the Journal of Analytical Psychology entitled 'Grayson Perry and the recalibration of the masculine reaction to healing and vulnerability' which can be viewed online.

-I have taught on the psychoanalytic psychotherapy training at AGIP on a variety of subjects, including Dream Interpretation, Addictions and The Death Instinct, Fairbairn, Winnicott and Object Relations and Fairy Tales.
+I teach on the psychoanalytic psychotherapy training at AGIP on a variety of subjects, including Dream Interpretation, Addictions and The Death Instinct, Fairbairn, Winnicott and Object Relations and Fairy Tales.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.